 We couldn't help but capture the Device Discovery communication with the router.
 To detect the connected routers broadcast sending of UDP-datagrams is performed from port 9999 to the same 9999.
 The response of the device is received in the same broadcasting manner with the use of the same ports.

-In case of some failed firmware ASUS RT_N10U can turn the recovery mode where there will be no access to the web-interface.
-To restore the firmware is feasible with Firmware Restoration utility that searches for ASUS wireless routers working in the recovery mode.
+In case of some failed firmware ASUS RT_N10U can turn the rescue mode where there will be no access to the web-interface.
+To restore the firmware is feasible with Firmware Restoration utility that searches for ASUS wireless routers working in the rescue mode.
 The recovery process itself is extremely simple, you just have to choose a file with the right firmware version and to click the button «Upload».
 The procedure takes approximately three minutes.

 The search is realized by the broadcasting request of reading the file ASUSSPACELINK1.
-ASUS RT-N10U can be artificially switched to the recovery mode by holding the button Reset while switching on the device till the moment of Power indicator to start blinking slowly.
+ASUS RT-N10U can be artificially switched to the rescue mode by holding the button Reset while switching on the device till the moment of Power indicator to start blinking slowly.

 In the utility kit for the wireless router ASUS RT-N10U there are two wizard-utilities to simplify the configuration: WPS Wizard and Router Setup Wizard.
 The first one is used to manage the wireless connections, it allows pointing out the name of the net (SSID) and the key-phrase after which it will be possible to save or to print the performed settings.
 More than that, when the wireless connection is configured, WPS Wizard allowes the user to choose the certain provider in Russia and to apply the settings for connection to it.